 - 4.20.
 The remaining receipts (80% of total receipts) must be spent on infrastructure needed to support the development of the area.
 It can be used to fund a wide range of infrastructure including schools, transport, open spaces and parks, GP surgeries and other health and social care facilities. - 4.21.
 This pot of CIL receipts will be used to deliver important infrastructure projects which will not be funded by s106 agreements but which are needed to support the cumulative impacts of Local Plan growth.
-These projects are identified in Part Two of the council's Infrastructure Delivery Plan. - 4.22.
+These projects are identified in Part Two of the council's Infrastructure Delivery Plan.. - 4.22.
 The Infrastructure Delivery Plan will be updated alongside the new Local Plan to 2040. - 4.23.
 Canterbury City Council is in the process of setting up governance arrangements for how this pot of CIL receipts is allocated and spent.

-Allocated CIL receipts for financial year 2021/2022
+CIL receipts for financial year 2022/2023

 4.24.
-The figures are split into the aforementioned headings for the financial year 2021/2022 in the following table:
+The figures are split into the aforementioned headings for the financial year 2022/2023;